-If you have a garbage disposal, a combination of ice and salt can knock out that questionable stench.
+If you have a garbage disposal, a combination of ice cubes and salt can knock out that questionable stench.
 Just like a blender, ice will clean the blades while the salt acts as an abrasive scrub.
-Salt is also a natural disinfectant that will clean out bacteria leftover from food grim.
+Salt is also a natural disinfectant that will clean out bacteria leftover from food gunk.

 Do yourself a favor and periodically clean out the kitchen sink.
 It will prevent that questionable odor from sneaking its way back into the kitchen.